Michael Myers (Halloween): The Rob Zombie timeline

+The Blumhouse timeline

-Michael's continuity is again rebooted in the 2018 film Halloween, which is a direct sequel to the original film in which Michael and Laurie are not siblings.
+Michael's appearance in the 2018 film Halloween establishes the “Blumhouse timeline”.
+This version is a direct sequel to the original film in which Michael and Laurie are not siblings.
 It is established that after being shot by Loomis, Michael fled to his childhood home and was arrested by the Haddonfield police.
 After forty years at Smith's Grove Sanitarium, he escapes again and returns to Haddonfield for another killing spree.
 He again encounters Laurie, who has been living in fear of his return.
 She shoots off two of his fingers and, with the help of her daughter Karen and granddaughter Allyson, traps him in the basement of her house, which they then set on fire.
-Michael is heard breathing at the end of the credits, indicated that he survived.
+Michael is heard breathing at the end of the credits, indicating that he survived.

-Halloween Kills is a direct sequel to the 2018 film in which Michael escapes the burning house and resumes his killing spree.
-In response, the enraged townspeople form a mob to hunt him down.
+Halloween Kills is a direct sequel to the 2018 film in which Michael escapes the burning house when the fire department arrive to stop the blaze before it becomes too intense.
+As Michael resumes his killing spree, the enraged townspeople form a mob to hunt him down.
 While the mob proves to be unnecessarily destructive, they do eventually swarm him and seemingly kill him.
 As they attempt to confirm he's really dead, Michael rises again and massacres them all.
 He returns to his childhood home, where he kills Karen as well.
 Halloween Ends (2022) picks up four years after its predecessor, revealing that Michael went into hiding after killing Karen.
 Now in a badly weakened condition, Michael inhabits a sewer cavern where a troubled young man named Corey Cunningham, who is dating Allyson, encounters him.
 Corey begins helping Michael kill people and starts to manifest the same evil.
 He eventually steals Michael's mask and murders several people who wronged him.
 He also goes after Laurie, but is shot down a stairwell.
 Michael arrives to retrieve his mask and kills Corey.
 Laurie pins Michael to a table and slits his throat, but he chokes her with the last of his strength.
 Allyson intervenes and breaks Michael's arm, allowing Laurie to fatally slice his wrist.
 A town-wide procession takes place, where everyone watches Laurie dispose of Michael's corpse in an industrial shredder, ending his rampage once and for all.